skip to content

 When considering local laws and customs you should also be constantly making allowance for:

-• How you behave as an individual and how you look as these factors may make you more vulnerable in certain environments
+• How you behave as an individual and how you look as these factors may make you more vulnerable in certain environments.
+Consider your personal characteristics (religion, ethnicity, gender, sexuality etc.) and reflect these within the risk level described in Peregrine Foresight.
+You are not required to disclose your protected characteristics.

 • How the activities you are carrying out will be received within the area you are proposing to work or study